• en

 © Monte-Carlo SBM

-With eight Michelin-starred restaurants clustered in an area of two square kilometres, Monaco is a paradise for anyone who enjoys fine dining.
-An idyllic setting in which to combine exotic flavours with Mediterranean traditions, the country has attracted both rising stars and legends of the culinary world.
+With seven Michelin-starred restaurants and eleven stars clustered in an area of two square kilometres, Monaco is a paradise for anyone who enjoys fine dining.
+An idyllic setting combining exotic flavours with Mediterranean traditions, the country has attracted both rising stars and legends of the culinary world.

-Alain Ducasse, who joined the Hotel de Paris in 1987, was one of the first masters who gave Monegasque gastronomy its stellar reputation.
-Less than three years after it opened in 1987, the Louis XV was awarded three Michelin stars – a world first for a hotel restaurant no less!
+Alain Ducasse, who joined the Hotel de Paris in 1987, was one of the pioneers who gave Monegasque gastronomy its stellar reputation.
+Less than three years after it opened in 1987, the Louis XV was awarded three Michelin stars – a world premiere for a hotel restaurant no less!

 Marrying the beauty of the legendary Salle Empire, which was classed as a historical monument in the late nineteenth century, with the summery colours of Mediterranean cuisine, Ducasse’s culinary repertoire is unique.